mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

     Called by javascript requesting file information
     It returns timestamp information for the files in directories specified

+<b>mseifert-sourcefiles.js</b>
+    The javascript project library

+<b>hello.js</b>
+    A sample javascript file which is loaded with depandant conditions.

+<b>bar.js</b>
+    A sample javascript file to demonstrate dynamic loading using a dependency declaration.

+<b>star-18.img</b>
+    An image file to demonstrate dynamic loading of an image (used to prelaod images for performance and user experience).

 <b>The Namespace:</b>
     This project uses the com.mseifert namespace.
 In addition to this namespace, two global variables are used as shortcuts:
     $msRoot = com.mseifert